Ziyu-Chen/Where-Is-My-Chinese-Restaurant/README.md

 ## Features

 ### Filter by State
+Users can filter restaurants by state.

 ### Filter by City
+Users can filter restaurants by city.

-### Filter by Whether a Restaurant Has a Take-out Menu
+### Take-out Menu Filter
+Users can look for restaurants that have a take-out menu.

-### Filter by Whether a Restaurant Provides Parking Spaces
+### Parking Spaces Filter
+Users can look for restaurants that provide parking spaces.

 ### Filter by Ambience

-### Show Information of a Restaurant in the Result Section
+Users can search for restaurants of a certain atmosphere

-### Show Pictures in the Result Section
+### Result Section
+The result section showcases the information about each restaurant that fits the criteria specifed by users.